matthewJamesAbbott/Pascal-Chess/README.md

 Note on this version of the game.

-Pascal is seriously cross platform these days and making gui interfaces and applications is very easy and painless compared other languages due to lazarus.
+Pascal is seriously cross platform these days and making gui interfaces and applications is very easy and painless compared to other languages due to lazarus.

 this version will hold both android and ios version of the game in its compile directory